 - Results orientation

 Customer Centricity.
 This characteristic of General Electric’s organizational culture addresses customer satisfaction as a critical success factor.
 The company emphasizes better outcomes for customers through this cultural trait.
-For example, customer centricity supports GE in ensuring accuracy and precision in outcomes delivered to customers.
+For example, customer centricity supports GE in ensuring accuracy and precision in outcomes delivered to customers in the avionics market.
 The company has human resource management programs that train employees in identifying customers’ expectations and in developing solutions to satisfy such expectations.
-This feature of the corporate culture contributes to the effectiveness of General Electric’s generic strategy and intensive growth strategies.
-For instance, customer centricity encourages personnel in GE’s Energy Connections & Lighting segment to integrate differentiation in product development.
+This feature of the corporate culture contributes to the effectiveness of General Electric’s generic competitive strategy and intensive growth strategies.
+For instance, customer centricity encourages personnel in GE’s digital industrial services segment to integrate differentiation in product development.

 Learning and Adaptation.
-This cultural trait is based on the HR management objective of enabling employees to constantly improve their capabilities in order to remain competitive.
-In this regard, General Electric’s corporate culture promotes flexibility.
-For example, as employees learn and adapt to new transportation technologies, GE ensures its flexibility in responding to changes in the transportation industry, among others.
+This cultural trait is based on the HR management objective of enabling employees to constantly improve their capabilities to remain competitive.
+In this regard, General Electric’s company culture promotes flexibility.
+For example, as employees learn and adapt to new transportation technologies, GE ensures its flexibility in responding to changes in the transportation industry.
 This characteristic of the organizational culture contributes to the fulfillment of General Electric’s vision statement and mission statement.
 Learning and adaptation enable GE to develop capabilities to achieve the envisioned target of becoming the world’s premier digital industrial company.

 Results Orientation.
 High effectiveness in satisfying business needs and customer expectations is a criterion that managers use in evaluating business performance at General Electric Company.
 In this regard, GE’s organizational culture is results oriented, with emphasis on programs for developing the company’s human resources.
 For example, this cultural characteristic prompts and rewards General Electric’s employees for satisfying customers’ needs, such as the needs identified through research in the aviation industry.
-Also, this feature of the corporate culture ensures that GE remains competitive in retaining customers.
+Also, this feature of the business culture ensures that GE remains competitive in retaining customers.
 This benefit of the organizational culture is significant in highly competitive markets.
-Results orientation helps General Electric withstand the competitive forces of firms like Siemens and 3M.
+Results orientation helps General Electric withstand the competitive forces of other firms.

-General Electric Company’s Corporate Culture: Advantages & Disadvantages, Recommendations
+General Electric’s Corporate Culture: Advantages & Disadvantages, Recommendations

 An advantage of General Electric’s organizational culture is the emphasis on customer satisfaction.
-This cultural feature helps attract and retain customers, and maintains the company’s customer base.
-In addition, an advantage of GE’s corporate culture is its support for flexibility through learning and adaptation.
+This cultural feature helps attract and retain customers and maintains the company’s customer base.
+In addition, an advantage of GE’s work culture is its support for flexibility through learning and adaptation.
 This cultural trait is essential in today’s business environment.
-For example, learning and adaptation contributes to General Electric Company’s responsiveness to the rise of disruptive technologies in industries, such as the advancement of digital technologies in the aviation and transportation industries.
+Learning and adaptation contributes to the business strengths shown in the SWOT analysis of General Electric Company, and business responsiveness to the rise of disruptive technologies in industries, such as the advancement of digital technologies in the aviation and transportation industries.